SirCryptic/Abomination-Unofficial/README.md

 - Extended Weapon Menu (Renamed To Weapon Options)
 - Cleaned Up Some Code
 - Fixed Zombie Teleport ( Now Teleports To Specific Player When Using Player Menu )
-- Added All Clients Menu ( Just Kick All Players For Now )
+- Added All Players Menu ( Just Kick All Players For Now )

 ### **-BUILD VERSION: 1.0.3 - Unofficial **